datafold/data-diff/README.md

 **Reasons to use a configuration file:**

-- Convenience - Set-up the parameters for diffs that need to run often
+- Convenience: Set-up the parameters for diffs that need to run often

-- Easier and more readable - you can define the database connection settings as config values, instead of in a URI.
+- Easier and more readable: You can define the database connection settings as config values, instead of in a URI.

 - Gives you fine-grained control over the settings switches, without requiring any Python code.